adobe/adobe-sensei-ai-functions/module8.md

           /* grab autoswatch results */
           ({result, params}) => Object.assign({}, result, params),

-3. Now that the image quality has been checked and the crop and swatch results returned, the image is ready to be copied into AEM for final distribution.
+3. Now that the image quality has been checked and the crop and swatch results returned, the image is ready to be copied into Adobe Experience Manager for final distribution.

-    After the `sensei-autoswatch` results are returned, code the following action to perform the crops on the image and copy it into AEM:
+    After the `sensei-autoswatch` results are returned, code the following action to perform the crops on the image and copy it into Adobe Experience Manager:

           /**
-           *  TODO: Copy asset to AEM
+           *  TODO: Copy asset to Adobe Experience Manager
            *  invoking '/adobe/acp-assets-0.5.0/aem-copy-asset-and-crop' action
            */
           '/adobe/acp-assets-0.5.0/aem-copy-asset-and-crop'

-    > **NOTE:** This action will also perform the actual cropping and swatch creation from the image prior to copying to AEM.
+    > **NOTE:** This action will also perform the actual cropping and swatch creation from the image prior to copying to Adobe Experience Manager.

 ## Try it!
 1. First, preview your composition again to ensure your new changes are shown: